 Washington, D.C. has always been renowned for its beautiful historic sites, stunning museums, and exceptional restaurants, and in recent years the city has undergone a massive shift.
 It has grown to be the seat of national political power and a vibrant and thriving city with a prosperous economy and lively sense of community.
 As a result, it has become one of the most desirable living locations on the east coast.
 However, with so many different neighborhoods, all with their own distinct personalities, knowing where you want to settle down in this bustling city can sometimes seem like a challenge.
 Take a deeper look at some of these D.C. neighborhoods so that you can find the best place for you to put down roots.

 One of the city’s oldest and most beloved neighborhoods, H Street Corridor, has recently undergone a vibrant revival.
 While the community is happily looking towards building an even better future, they are also holding on tightly to the past, taking great care to restore historic architecture and preserve everything that makes this neighborhood what it is.
 As a result, you’ll find yourself walking past perfectly restored townhouses carefully intermingled with brand new luxury apartment buildings.

 In keeping with the small-town sensibility of the area, you’ll find no chain restaurants here.
-Instead, the local community is dedicated to supporting small businesses, so you’ll find the streets lined with exceptional, one-of-a-kind eateries such as Cane, Le Grenier and Fancy Radish which is serving some of the best vegan cuisine in the city.
+Instead, the local community is dedicated to supporting small businesses, so you’ll find the streets lined with exceptional, one-of-a-kind eateries such as Cane, Le Grenier, and Fancy Radish which is serving some of the best vegan cuisines in the city.